About the Police Academy

 There is a ranking policy for acceptance in an MPTC operated academy.
 Seats are filled in the following order:

-First priority - Full-time municipal, University of Massachusetts (UMASS), and Environmental Police (MEP) officers and Medical Deferments
+First priority - Full-time municipal, University of Massachusetts (UMASS), and Environmental Police (MEP) officers; Medical Deferments, and part-time police officers hired by municipal police departments that do NOT employ any full-time police officers.

 Second priority - Part-time municipal, UMASS and MEP officers